aelfric/ncfl-livedocs/events/ld.md

     - However: DO NOT MIX AND MATCH
       - Flight 1 debaters MUST debate each other
       - Flight 2 debaters MUST debate each other
-    - Judges: ONCE the first flight is done - move immediately to the next flight
+    - Judges: ONCE the first flight is done - enter points and decision for the first flight, and move immediately to the next flight.
   - For round 5:
     - Because the Coin Flip is pre-set to occur at a specific time in each Flight we cannot start Flight 2 early in Round 5.